 A fever may be a good thing.
 It helps fight off an infection by curbing the growth of bacteria and viruses and activating the immune system, your body's defense against germs.
 Doctors no longer recommend trying to lower a fever, except for young kids, the elderly, and people with certain medical conditions such as heart disease or lung disease.

 If your fever makes you uncomfortable, though, it's fine to take medicine for it.
 Young people, including those in their early 20s, should avoid aspirin.
 Acetaminophen or other medicines like ibuprofen are your best choices.

-Each medication has their own risks, so check with your doctor or pharmacist as to which may be best for you.
-Be careful not to overdose!
-These drugs are often mixed in with other cough and cold and flu remedies you may also be taking.
+Each medication has its own risks, so check with your doctor to see which is best for you.
+Be careful not to overdose.
+These drugs are often mixed in with other cough and cold medicines you may also be taking.
 Your pharmacist can help you make the right choice.

 If you have severe body aches or a fever over 102 degrees, you may have the flu.
 Call your doctor to see if you need flu medicine or if something else might be causing your symptoms.

 For in-depth information, see Relief for Cold Aches and Pains.